Miley helps Astros beat Orioles 3-2 for 7th straight victory

 Jace Peterson and Stevie Wilkerson homered for the Orioles, who have endured a rough week at home against two of the AL’s best teams.
 The AL East-leading Yankees cruised to a three-game sweep before the Astros continued the trend to open this weekend series.

-On the positive side, the Orioles ended a 12-game run in which they allowed multiple homers.
+On the positive side, the Orioles ended a major league-record 12-game run in which they allowed multiple homers.
 It was also the first time since July 23 that Baltimore did not give up a long ball.

+“That was nice to see,” manager Brandon Hyde said.
+“We played a good baseball game.
+Lost 3-2 to a tough team.
+We had our opportunities to tie it or take the lead late in the game and just didn’t get the big hit.”

 Houston got started early against Dylan Bundy (5-12).
-Bregman hit a two-out RBI double in the first inning and scored on a single by Yordan Alvarez.
+Bregman hit a two-out RBI double in the first inning and scored on a single by Yordan Alvarez .

-Peterson got Baltimore to 2-1 with a drive in the fifth.
+Peterson got Baltimore to 2-1 with a drive in the fifth .

 In the seventh, Robinson Chirinos singled and Altuve tripled to right to provide an insurance run that proved significant after Wilkerson connected off Joe Smith in the bottom half.